DataDog/terraform-provider-datadog/docs/resources/synthetics_test.md

 Optional:

 - `field` (String) When type is `http_header`, name of the header to use to extract the value.
+- `secure` (Boolean) Determines whether or not the extracted value will be obfuscated.

 <a id="nestedblock--api_step--extracted_value--parser"></a>
 ### Nested Schema for `api_step.extracted_value.parser`